Are you or a loved one searching for a trusted sober living program? Give us a call! Sober living Home 310-953-4075

 A legally available drug that contains nicotine, the most addictive drug.

-These are drugs such as LSD and ecstasy, which distort perception and alteration in mood.
+These are drugs such as LSD and ecstasy, which distort perception and alter mood.

 The difference between substance use/misuse and a substance use disorder is based on the severity, frequency, and impact of the taken substance.